Netflix/falcor/documentation/router.md

 When one of the DataSource methods is invoked on the Router object, the Router attempts to match the paths against the patterns in each route.
 If a Route's pattern is matched, the corresponding route handler method is invoked.
 The Route handler is expected to perform the corresponding action and generate the subset of the JSON Graph containing the requested path.

-For an example, take the following Router which matches the set of paths that attempts to retrieve a user name or surname:
+For an example, take the following Router:

 ~~~js
 var BaseRouter = Router.createClass([